 Disclaimer - At the present time this only works in a theoretical level, due to the vast amount of possible color combinations a typical digital image can hold.
 As the image gets bigger, the possibilities increase at an exponential rate (Color combinations = colorDepth ^ pixels).
 For reference, even when iterating 60 times per second, it would require a little less than 10 billion years (or almost the age of the known universe) to go through all the posible images of an 8x8 pixels image with just 2 colors.
 For example this smiley icon is iteration 18429783006733130751 and it would take ~9.74 billion years to be seen.

-As the processing power of computers keeps increasing, we may eventually be able to brute force the generation of all images and filter the meaningful ones out of the chaos.
-In a potential future version of this software, the output images can be passed into an image recognition algorithm which would identify, aggregate and categorize human recognizable results and allow us to see everything that can be seen.
+In a hypothetical future and as the processing power of computers keeps increasing, we may eventually be able to brute force the generation of all images and filter the meaningful ones out of the chaos.

 Could this ever challenge human creativity?